liberland/Constitution/Constitution.md

 § 88

-Referendum
+Public Veto

-1) A Citizen or a group of Citizens can propose a referendum for the removal of an existing Regulation or a part thereof.
+1) A Citizen or a group of Citizens can propose a Referendum for the removal of an existing Regulation or a part thereof.

-2) A Referendum can also be called to remove from office a Judge or a Justice
+2) The Law or this Constitution can also mandate situations where such a Veto Proposal shall be made by the Public Administration.

-3) A Referendum shall be organized by bringing to Public Administration a petition of signatures of at least one tenth of all Citizens.
+3) A Veto Proposal shall be organized by bringing to Public Administration a petition of signatures of at least one tenth of all Citizens.
+This shall not be necessary if the Veto Proposal is organized by the Public Administration.

-4) The costs of a Referendum shall be the responsibility of the Citizens or the Citizen who should organize the referendum and their responsibility shall also be the physical organization thereof and the ensuring of its legality.

-5) At least one half of all Citizens must participate in a Referendum if it is to be valid; a proposal presented in a Referendum where less than that number of Citizens participated shall be Rejected.

-6) A proposal shall be Accepted when at least 50 percent of all votesplus one vote for its acceptance.
-A different tally can be used should a Regulation mandate that for a special type of referendum, but never lower than at least 50 percent of all votes plus one.

 § 89

-Constitutional Referendum

-​	1) A Referendum where the proposal amounts to the amending of this Constitution shall require no less than two thirds of all Citizens to participate in and no less than two thirds of all participants shall be required to Accept the proposal.

-​	2) The Supreme Court shall review such constitutional amendments if they should be Accepted, with special attention given to their conformity with the Basic Principles of this Constitution.
+Other Referenda

+1) A Referendum can be called to remove from office a Judge or a Supreme Court Justice.

+2) The Public Administration may pass a Regulation which would enable other types of Referenda to take place.

 § 90

-Special Referenda

-Public Administration shall draft and ensure the passing of a Regulation which shall further specify certain topics on which a referendum has to be organized with higher quora than what this Constitution prescribes in general, whether these should be quora for participation or for the acceptance.
+Organizing a Referendum

+1) The costs of a Referendum shall be the responsibility of the Citizens or the Citizen who should organize the Referendum and their responsibility shall also be the physical organization thereof and the ensuring of its legality.
+Referenda organized by Public Administration shall be paid by Public Administration.

+2) At least one half of all Citizens must participate in a Referendum if it is to be valid; a Referendum where less than that number of Citizens participated shall count as a Rejection of the Referendum proposal.

+3) A Referendum mandated by this Constitution shall be Accepted when at least 50 percent of all voters plus one vote for its acceptance.

+4) A Referendum mandated by a Regulation shall require the participation of at least 65 percent of all Citizens and the Proposal shall be be accepted when at least 65 percent of all voters plus one vote for the acceptance.
+A different tally can be mandated by Regulation, but it shall never be lower than the 65 percent.

 **Art.
 3**